Make Friends…

 If you’ve never taken a spiritual retreat as an adult, we can’t recommend it highly enough!

 Several members of the Hilliard UMC community have attended a walk as a pilgrim or served on a leadership team.
-Any of these folks would be happy to talk with you about this wonderful experience: Max & April Andrick (she’s the HUMC staff contact and serves on the Emmaus leadership team), as well as Virginia Blasingame, Lisa Haney, Melissa Landon, or Beth Palmer.
+Any of these folks would be happy to talk with you about this wonderful experience: Max & April Andrick (she’s the HUMC staff contact and serves on the Emmaus leadership team), as well as Virginia Blasingame, Lisa Haney, and Melissa Landon.

 Deeper Waters